AriFordsham/GHCWiki/commentary.md

   - [Replacing GMP](replacing-gmp-notes): Notes from an effort to replace GMP with another Bignum library.
   - [External Core](external-core): Describes the process of bringing External Core up to speed.
 Once finished, this will simply describe what External Core is, and how it works.
   - [ The Scrap your boilerplate homepage](http://sourceforge.net/apps/mediawiki/developers/index.php?title=ScrapYourBoilerplate).
+  - [Optimisation Ordering](commentary/compiler/opt-ordering) Describe the ordering and interaction of optimisation passes (Old).

 - Notes on implemented GHC features: